Aurothioglucose

 Aurothioglucose, also known as gold thioglucose, is a chemical compound with the formula AuSC6H11O5.
 This derivative of the sugar glucose was formerly used to treat rheumatoid arthritis.

 History

 Throughout history, gold was used to cure diseases, although the efficacy was not established.
 In 1935, gold drugs were reported to be effective for the treatment of rheumatoid arthritis.
 Although many patients reacted positively to the drug, gold thioglucose was not uniformly effective.

-Only one gold drug remains in active clinical use for this purpose in the United States: auranofin although sodium aurothiomalate (gold sodium thiomalate) and aurothioglucose were still used until recently.
-In the United Kingdom, only sodium aurothiomalate and auranofin were used recently.
+Only one gold drug remains in active clinical use for this purpose in the United States: auranofin, sodium aurothiomalate (gold sodium thiomalate) and aurothioglucose were discontinued by their manufacturers in 2019 due to gold shortages, and the rising cost of gold.

 In 2001, aurothioglucose was withdrawn from the Dutch market, where it had been the only injectable gold preparation available since 1943, forcing hospitals to change medication for a large number of patients to aurothiomalate.
 The drug had been in use for more than 70 years, and four years later the reasons for its sudden disappearance remained unclear.